DanielHeEGG/DynamicSequencer/README.md

 #### `DS: Dither`
 Sends a dither command to the guiding software when conditions are met.
 Configurable with the `ditherEvery` setting.
 This instruction will only send a dither command if the number of frames shot in *any filter* since the last dither/slew exceeds the setting.
 For example, when `ditherEvery = 1`, a series of frames may look something like this: `SHO'SHO'SHO` or `L'L'LRGB'L'L'LRGB`.
 Or when `ditherEvery = 2` it may look like: `SHOSHO'SHOSHO` or `LL'LRGBL'LLRGB'LL`.

+#### `DS: Take Trained Flats`
+Scans all projects for those marked for flat frames.
+Will only attempt to take flats for a particular project when all of the following prerequisites are met: `takeFlats = true`, `flatAmount` greater than zero, `useMechanicalRotation = true`, `target.mechanicalRotation` is a valid value, and trained flat presets are available for the specific filter, gain, and binning.
+The instruction will simply be skipped if any of the prerequisites are not met.

 #### `DS: Wait Until Target Available`
 Waits indefinitely until at least one target is returned from the planning engine.
 Note: the planning engine does not filter for sun altitude, so this should be used along with `Wait if Sun Altitude` or `Wait for Time`.